SPECTRE: Rebooted continuity

 Using SPECTRE, Blofeld attempts to gain control of a global surveillance program called Nine Eyes.
-Bond, M, and Q manage to stop them and Blofeld is captured by MI6 and sent to prison for his crimes.
-It's revealed Bond was adopted by Blofeld's father after Bond was orphaned at a young age, making Blofeld resent him as he believed he was stealing his family's love and replacing him.
-After killing his father, Blofeld faked his death and went into hiding, helping build the SPECTRE organization that would extend into crime and political manipulation to fuel his desire to become better than Bond, even taking credit in helping destroy his life before and during the films, though how much of this is true is unknown.
+Bond, M (Ralph Fiennes), and Q (Ben Whishaw) manage to stop them and Blofeld is captured by MI6 and sent to prison for his crimes.

-This iteration of SPECTRE, returns in the 2021 film No Time to Die, where they remain at large despite Blofeld's imprisonment and attempt to assassinate James Bond in Matera.
-Five years later, the organization kidnaps Russian-turned-MI6 scientist Valdo Obruchev and the nanobot-bioweapon codenamed "Project Heracles", a superweapon meant to kill targets through their DNA by physical interaction of those infected with the nanobots.
-Every high- and mid-level ranking SPECTRE member meets in Cuba, and it is revealed that Blofeld is still in control of the organization by a mechanical eye, despite being imprisoned in Britain.
-James Bond sneaks in to the meeting and is ordered to be killed by the nanobots by Blofeld, but Obruchev secretly had the DNA changed from Bond to every SPECTRE member and anyone related to them, killing every SPECTRE member at the meeting.
-The main antagonist of the film, Lyutsifer Safin, is a victim of SPECTRE who seeks revenge against the organization after they brought about the death of his family, who served SPECTRE as poison specialists.
-As the bioweapon kills SPECTRE members and their relatives around the world, the organization is dismantled and destroyed.
-With Blofeld as the last surviving member of the organization, Safin blackmails Madeleine Swann into infecting Blofeld with Heracles.
+This iteration of SPECTRE returns in the 2021 film No Time to Die, where they remain at large despite Blofeld's imprisonment and attempt to assassinate Bond in Matera.
+Five years later, the organisation kidnaps MI6 scientist Valdo Obruchev (David Dencik) and takes "Project Heracles", a DNA-targeted bioweapon.

+Every high- and mid-level ranking SPECTRE member meets in Cuba, and it is revealed that Blofeld is still in control of the organisation, despite being imprisoned in Britain.
+Bond sneaks in to the meeting and is ordered by Blofeld to be killed by the nanobots, but Obruchev secretly had the DNA changed from Bond to every SPECTRE member and anyone related to them, killing every SPECTRE member at the meeting.
+The main antagonist of the film, Lyutsifer Safin (Rami Malek), seeks revenge against the organisation after Blofeld ordered Mr. White to murder his entire family.
+As the bioweapon kills SPECTRE members and their relatives around the world, the organisation is destroyed.

+With Blofeld as the last surviving member of the organisation, Safin blackmails Madeleine Swann (Léa Seydoux) into infecting Blofeld with Heracles.
 Swann backs out after she unintentionally infects Bond, but the mission is a success when Bond attacks Blofeld, who is infected and dies.

-Though Safin's revenge is successful in wiping out the entirety of SPECTRE's leadership, low-level agents are implied to still to be at large, and he even welcomes one low-level member, Primo, to join his cause.
-Despite this, SPECTRE is no longer a threat to the world due to the loss of their political power and leadership.
+The remaining survivors of SPECTRE, such as operative Primo (Dali Benssalah), defect to Safin and are killed at the ending of the film, destroying SPECTRE once and for all.

 Non-EON film appearances

 In 1983 Warner Bros. released Never Say Never Again starring Sean Connery, based on the same original source material as Thunderball.
 The film retells the basic story of Thunderball, albeit with some new characters and in an updated setting.
-It also reintroduces both SPECTRE and Blofeld.
+It reintroduces both SPECTRE and Blofeld (Max von Sydow), although he is not the main villain and neither is the organization disbanded afterwards like in the novel.